Bill & Ted Face the Music

 Bill & Ted Face the Music is a 2020 American science fiction comedy film directed by Dean Parisot and written by Chris Matheson and Ed Solomon.
 It is the third film in the Bill & Ted film series, and the sequel to Bill & Ted's Bogus Journey (1991).
 Alex Winter, Keanu Reeves, and William Sadler reprise their roles as Bill, Ted, and the Grim Reaper, respectively; while Kristen Schaal, Samara Weaving, Jack Haven (Note: Credited as Brigette Lundy-Paine), Anthony Carrigan, Erinn Hayes, Jayma Mays, Holland Taylor, Kid Cudi, Jillian Bell and Beck Bennett join the cast.
 In the film, Bill and Ted must write a song to unite humanity before space-time is destroyed.
 The script was laid out as early as 2010, but a production deal was not confirmed until 2018.
 Filming commenced on July 1, 2019.

-Bill & Ted Face the Music was simultaneously released in theaters and through Premium VOD in the United States on August 28, 2020, by United Artists Releasing.
-It received generally positive reviews from critics for the performances and story, with many calling it a welcome return to form for the series.
+Bill & Ted Face the Music was simultaneously released in theaters and through Premium VOD in the United States on August 28, 2020, by Orion Pictures (through United Artists Releasing).
+It received generally positive reviews from critics for the performances and story, with many calling it a welcome return to form for the series but the film was a significant box office failure that grossed just $6.3 million against a $25 million budget which can largely be attributed to heavy restrictions on movie theatres due to the COVID-19 pandemic.

 Plot

 In 2020, Bill and Ted have failed to write a prophesied song to unite the world.
 (Note: As depicted in Bill and Ted's Bogus Journey (1991).)
 Their marriages and careers are deteriorating, and time and space are beginning to collapse.

-Kelly, the daughter of Bill and Ted's deceased time-travelling guide, Rufus, arrives to take them to the year 2720 in San Dimas, California.
-Her mother, the Great Leader, tells them that they have until 7:17 p.m. that night to create the song or reality will collapse.
-They use Rufus's time-traveling phone booth to retrieve the song from their future selves, only to discover their future selves have failed; their wives have left them and they blame their past selves for their failures.
+Kelly, the daughter of Bill and Ted's deceased time-travelling guide Rufus, arrives to take them to the year 2720 in San Dimas, California.
+Her mother the Great Leader tells them that they have until 7:17 p.m. that night to create the song or reality will collapse.
+They use Rufus's time-traveling phone booth to retrieve the song from their future selves only to discover their future selves have failed; their wives have left them and they blame their past selves for their failures.

-An impatient Great Leader sends a time-traveling robot, Dennis, to kill them, hoping that it will stabilize reality.
-Kelly travels back to the present to warn them, but instead meets their daughters, Billie and Thea, who decide to help make the song.
-Using Kelly's time machine, Thea and Billie recruit musicians Jimi Hendrix, Louis Armstrong, Wolfgang Amadeus Mozart, Ling Lun and Grom, a prehistoric drummer.
-Thea, Billie and their band return to the present to meet up with Kelly and a time-displaced Kid Cudi, but Dennis inadvertently kills them and sends them to Hell.
+An impatient Great Leader sends a time-traveling robot named Dennis to kill them, hoping that it will stabilize reality.
+Kelly travels back to the present to warn them, but instead meets their daughters Billie and Thea who decide to help make the song.
+Using Kelly's time machine, Thea and Billie recruit musicians Jimi Hendrix, Louis Armstrong, Wolfgang Amadeus Mozart, Ling Lun, and a prehistoric drummer named Grom.
+Thea, Billie, and their band return to the present to meet up with Kelly and a time-displaced Kid Cudi, but Dennis inadvertently kills them and sends them to Hell.